Minister Ramesh Jarkiholi resigns following allegations of sexual harassment | Law-Order

 The allegation, just ahead of the Budget session of the state legislature starting from Thursday has come as a huge embarrassment to the B S Yediyurappa-led BJP government.

-The opposition Congress and JD(S) also demanded his immediate resignation and both parties staged demonstrations today at various places, including Belagavi, which is Jarkiholi's home district.
+The opposition Congress and JD(S) also demanded his immediate resignation and both parties staged demonstrations on Wednesday at various places, including Belagavi, which is Jarkiholi's home district.

 Leader of the Opposition Siddaramaiah had earlier in the day said, ''If that party (BJP) has an iota of shame and if they respect human values, they have to seek his resignation immediately.

-Asked about the probe, Home Minister Basavaraj Bommai said today that police, based on whatever complaint has been given, are conducting inquiries as per law.
+Asked about the probe, Home Minister Basavaraj Bommai said on Wednesday that police, based on whatever complaint has been given, are conducting inquiries as per law.

+Meanwhile, Police said they have summoned Kallahalli to appear before them on Thursday as part of the investigation.

+The activist has been asked to depose before the Investigating Officer at the Cubbon Park police station, where he had lodged the complaint against the former minister.

 Deputy Chief Minister C N Ashwath Narayan said it was not right to comment on the issue without knowing the facts, and the charge may have been levelled out of malice.